Hodge Podge

 2007 May 22 — 86 of 112 Canadian Doukhobor Cemeteries online

-The Doukhobor Cemetery Transcription Project, an ambitious project headed by Jonathan J. Kalmakoff to document and transcribe all 112 Doukhobor cemetery and burial sites across Canada, is entering its third and final year.
+The Doukhobor Cemetery Transcription Project, an ambitious project launched in 2004 and headed by Jonathan J. Kalmakoff to document and transcribe all 112 Doukhobor cemetery and burial sites across Canada, is entering its third and final year.
 To date, 86 cemetery transcriptions are complete and available online, with the remaining twenty-six in progress.
 To learn how you can contribute to this worthwhile heritage project, visit the Doukhobor Genealogy Website.

 2007 April 14 Variety Night in Saskatoon